Types of Hip Replacement

 - Increases while walking

-- Makes it difficult to get dressed, climb stairs or rise from a seated position
+- Makes it difficult to get dressed, climb stairs, or rise from a seated position

 - Hip resurfacing